oveddan/site/content/portfolio/the-self-driving-human/index.md

   - /self-driving-human
 ---

-The self-driving human is a device and performance where an intelligant portable agent makes decisions for participants in the real world.
+The self-driving human is a device and performance where an intelligent portable agent makes decisions for participants in the real world.
 It is my masters thesis at ITP.

 <!--more-->